 Speaking at JavaOne was a bit of an adventure.
 Since our session was on Thursday, it did hang over me a little for the first few days.
 In the end, however, it was quite good fun.
 We had way more people come along that I had expected when we first thought about submitting a talk.
 Our talk was fairly light hearted but we had some messages to deliver.
 Hopefully the people who came along had some fun and took away a few ideas to make their builds better.

 Over Easter the family and I went along to see the documentary “In the Shadow of the Moon”.
-I can’t remember the last time I went to the cinema to watch a documentary but it was well worth it.
+I can’t remember the last time I went to the cinema to watch a documentary but it was well worth it, we took a cooler from yeti vs rtic and went on a picnic afterwards.
 I doubt the sound and fury of the Saturn V take off would have been as impressive in the living room.
 One can only image what the real thing must have felt like.

 I’m old enough to vaguely remember the first moon landing on grainy black and white TV and, as a teenager, I was always deeply interested in all the space flight programs.
 Now, as a software and sometime hardware developer, I can only marvel at the achievements of all the pioneers in the space program with what now seems very basic equipment.